You are leaving Lundbeck.com/US

 Neurological disorders are diseases of the central and peripheral nervous system, which regulate and coordinate body activities.
 In other words, the brain, spinal cord, nerves and muscles

 Dementia is a progressive degeneration of the brain and its ability to function.
-It is a serious condition that changes a person’s personality and affects their ability to go about their daily life.
+It is an extremely serious condition that changes a person’s personality and affects their ability to go about their daily life.
 Dementia mostly occurs in the elderly.

 People with dementia will ultimately become completely dependent on a caregiver.
 However, a limited number of symptomatic treatments are available that can improve a person’s functioning and quality of life, particularly in earlier stages of the disease.